 Ashitaba (Angelica keiskei) is an herb that grown and popularly used in Japan.
-It is part of the same family as carrots, celery, and parsley.
-The edible and medically important parts of the plant are the roots, leaves, and stems.
+It is part of the same family as carrots, celery, and parsley, with the edible and medically important parts of the plant being the roots, leaves, and stems.
 These can help prevent thrombosis, cancer, and the progression of diabetes.

 The active constituents of ashitaba include vitamin B12, chalconoids, furocoumarins, flavonoids, psoralen, bergapten, xanthotoxin, and angelicin.
-Studies show that ashitaba has use as a cosmetic ingredient, anti-inflammatory, antineoplastic, and potent antioxidant.
+Studies also show that ashitaba can function as a cosmetic ingredient, anti-inflammatory, antineoplastic, and potent antioxidant.

 Ashitaba is used to prevent and treat: